Grants Coordinator B

 Penn offers a unique working environment within the city of Philadelphia.
 The University is situated on a beautiful urban campus, with easy access to a range of educational, cultural, and recreational activities.
 With its historical significance and landmarks, lively cultural offerings, and wide variety of atmospheres, Philadelphia is the perfect place to call home for work and play.

 The University offers a competitive benefits package that includes excellent healthcare and tuition benefits for employees and their families, generous retirement benefits, a wide variety of professional development opportunities, supportive work and family benefits, a wealth of health and wellness programs and resources, and much more.

 Job Description Summary

-- A Bachelor's Degree with a major in finance or accounting and 2 to 4 years of experience required.
+A Bachelor's degree and 2 to 4 years of experience or an equivalent combination of education and experience is required.

 Job Location - City, State

 Penn adheres to a policy that prohibits discrimination on the basis of race, color, sex, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status, or any other legally protected class.

 Background check required after a conditional job offer is made.
 Consideration of the background check will be tailored to the requirements of the job.